akselov/digital-twin-opcua/README.md

 ## Result
 The system currently cointains the following functionality:
 1. Programming, planning and control in VC 4.0
 2. Mirror movements of physical robot cell in real-time using KUKAVARPROXY (KVP), average read time **8.75ms**
-3. Mirror movements of physical robot cell in real-time using RSI, ...average read time **4.00ms**
+3. Mirror movements of physical robot cell in real-time using RSI, average read time **4.00ms**
 4. Plot sensor data for every KUKA robot:
-..* Velocity of motor controlling axis X
+  * Velocity of motor controlling axis X
-..* Torque on motor controlling axis X
+  * Torque on motor controlling axis X
 ..* Current to motor controlling axis X
 ..* Temperature of motor controlling axis X
 5. Write sensor data for every KUKA robot to .csv files: